Online shopping leads to higher returns, and that's a problem

 A more effective approach is to reduce the number of returns you need to make.
 Retailers are trying to help.

 Companies like Gap and Walmart are investing in software that helps shoppers find the right fit so they won't "bracket," the industry term for buying the same item in multiple sizes and returning what doesn't fit.
-The practice is common, with 40% of shoppers saying they've done it, according to e-commerce customer service company Narvar.
+The practice is standard, with 58% of shoppers saying they've done it, according to a 2021 poll conducted by e-commerce customer service company Narvar.
+That number has grown from 40% in 2017.

 Services like Drapr, acquired last year by Gap, let you create 3D avatars to see how a piece of clothing is likely to look on your body.
 Zeekit, acquired last year by Walmart, also lets you upload a photo or choose a model that looks like you to see how clothes fit (Walmart said it's still building the service for its shoppers).
 Alternatively, algorithms like Fit Predictor and True Fit estimate what size you should order based on personal information, your order history or your size from another retailer.
 Koviem, the women's suit maker, uses software from 3DLook that lets customers see how their made-to-measure suit will look on them.